Dear Ms. Vicki,

 From reading your letter, I can see that you are at a loss for what to do to help your husband and how to reconnect and have intimacy with your husband.
 Anyone at any age can get PTSD.
 Millions of Americans get it, including war veterans, children, women and men.
 Witnessing something dangerous and upsetting like the death of a loved one, war and combat, a car accident, etc. can cause PTSD.

 There are many symptoms of PTSD, like the ones your husband is experiencing.
-Talk therapy (individual and group) and medication has the best efficacy.
+Talk therapy (individual and group) and medication have the best efficacy.
 Most people report that they had a few therapy sessions but they stopped because they didn't like the therapist, for example.